220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

   - [Job] - The work that need to be done to start the process
   - [Steps] - operations that are required to finish the job
   - [Approval] - checks if the process is working correctly

+## YML

+- Another mark up language that just tells the computer what to do so it can build, test, and deploy our application to setup a CI/CD pipeline

 ## What is HTML(Hypertext Markup Language) and the parts that are required?